 3) PEN TIP POSITION

 Another important thing I need to discuss is pen tip position.
 How you place your pen tip in relationship to the object you are burning can alter whether or not you have sharp crisp edges or soft blurry edges.
+This images shows three spheres that start out with crisp edge and end with blurry edges.

 How you place or position the pen can create objects that appear in or out of focus.

-4) 4 BURN METHODS
+4) FOUR BURN STROKES

 CIRCULAR MOTION